BrandonBell2025/SweetViolet/README.md

-# Sweet Violet - Dynamic Meal Planner
+# Sweet Violet - Dynamic Meal Planner (Backend)

 By: Allen, Brandon, Howard, and Yongje

 ## Overview

-**Sweet Violet** is a dynamic meal planning application designed to help users achieve their personal health and nutritional goals.
-The system dynamically adjusts meal plans based on user input, ensuring that daily nutritional targets are met.
-For example, if a user consumes a high-calorie meal (e.g., greasy chicken) that exceeds their daily calorie goal on day 2, the planner will automatically recommend lighter, healthier meals on day 3 to compensate and maintain balance over time.
+**Mood Meals** is a dynamic meal-planning application designed to help users achieve their dietary and emotional wellness goals.

+The backend server is hosted on Google Cloud, and it needs to be started to enable dynamic API-based interactions.

+To effectively meet the needs of diverse user demographics, the application is built with flexibility in mind, featuring dynamic meal plans, integrations with APIs (e.g., Google Maps and FAST API), and easy scalability through MongoDB.

 The application uses MongoDB to manage user profiles, meal details, tags for categorization, and meal plans.
 This flexible database structure allows for easy updates and adaptation to evolving nutritional goals and preferences.

+The Frontend Repo can be found at: https://github.com/yongjejeon/SweetVioletWeb

 ### Data Model